eduardhogea/DSI_project/README.md

 - **Ease of Use**:  Incorporated into a Tkinter GUI Application, it provides an intuitive drag-and-drop and browse functionality for easy file input and classification.
 - **Efficiency**: Capable of extracting and classifying text from multiple file formats (PDF, DOCX, TXT), enhancing the workflow efficiency.

+### Enhacements with Zero Shot Learning:
+As part of the capabilities of our Zero Shot Transformer, we've integrated Zero Shot Learning, a technique in NLP.
+This approach allows our model to accurately classify texts into categories it hasn't explicitly been trained on, enhancing its versatility and effectiveness in scenarios where labeled data is limited or the range of categories is broad.
+Utilizing the `typeform/distilbert-base-uncased-mnli` model, the transformer can dynamically adapt to new labels and text types, showcasing remarkable flexibility and efficiency in handling diverse NLP tasks.

 ##### Prerequisites:
 To use the Zero Shot Transformer Classifier, ensure the following prerequisites are met: